ragmar/CrazyJeep/README.md

 * [FreeGLUT] 3.0.0-2
 * [FreeImage] 3.17.0

-To compile in visual studio, the header files must be on a "tools" folder that must be created in the forlder "Proyecto/Proyecto".
-The Header should be include as follow:
+To compile in visual studio, the header files must be on a "tools" folder that must be created in the folder "Proyecto/Proyecto".
+The Header should be included as follow:

     - Proyecto/Proyecto/tools/GL/ (freeglut headers)
     - Proyecto/Proyecto/tools/SDL/ (SDL and SDL_mixer)